myles-parfeniuk/esp32_MHZ16/README.md

 </ol>

 # About
 C++ esp-idf driver component for Winsen Electronic MH-Z16 CO2 sensor.

+The esp-idf driver components available on github currently all use Arduino libraries.
+This is a much lighter weight approach that ditches the Arduino Serial library, ensuring your heap doesn't become swiss cheese.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Getting Started